The Voice of Midnight

-The Voice of Midnight is a concept album by American art rock band The Residents, released in 2007.
-It was adapted from a short story, "Der Sandmann," by Prussian writer E. T. A. Hoffmann.
+The Voice of Midnight is a concept album by American art rock band the Residents, released in 2007.
+It was adapted from a short story, "Der Sandmann", by Prussian writer E. T. A. Hoffmann.

 The protagonist of the story is Nathaniel (Nate) who carries a deep-seated fear that the childhood fable character, The Sandman, is stalking him.
 Nate's fiancée, Claire is a steadfast realist.

-The first 500 copies of the CD came with a five track bonus CD-EP The Sandman Waits.
+The first 500 copies of the album came with a five-track bonus EP The Sandman Waits.
 The original plan was for it to be the first 300, but so many people pre-ordered the recording that they boosted the print run.